Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

-\item[Top-down, adaptive pruned (TD-Adapt-Pr).]
-The adaptive $\alpha$-adjustment with branch pruning: after each depth, the error load is recomputed on the surviving subtree and the $\alpha$-schedule for deeper levels is updated.
+\item[Top-down, adaptive with pruning (TD-Adapt-Pr).]
+The adaptive adjustment with branch pruning: after each depth the error load is recomputed on the surviving subtree, and the $\alpha$-schedule for deeper levels is relaxed accordingly. \end{description}

+Because all three trees are regular $k$-ary trees, the adaptive methods use the weight-free $\alpha$-schedule of Equation~\eqref{eq:optimal_alpha_d} (Regime~2); budget weights, which are needed only to guarantee FWER for irregular trees, do not enter here.